Esther Griffin White: Poetry and art

 In addition to being a journalist and activist, White was also a poet and a patron of the arts.
 Her collection of paintings by Indiana artists was donated to Earlham College.

 White published four books of poetry as well as a volume on bookplates from Indiana titled Indiana Bookplates (1910).
+These books were titled In the Orchestra, In the Garden, Poems about Richmond, and Passion’s Jewels.
+She was considered an authority in the field of bookplates.

+She also published Louise Vickroy Boyd's poems and titled it Poems by Louise Vickroy Boyd.

+Griffen White travelled to experience and write about different museums, orchestras, and other artistic events, which Richmond, Indiana rarely experienced.
+She also brought multiple visiting artists to present within Richmond.
+Through this, she made a bit of a profit.

+She is noted to have been friends with Paul Laurence Dunbar and exchanged letters with him often.

 Death and legacy

 White died in 1954 and was buried in the Earlham Cemetery in Richmond.

-In 1992, White was inducted into the Indiana Journalism Hall of Fame at Depaw University.
+In 1992, White was inducted into the Indiana Journalism Hall of Fame at DePauw University.